 We do this by acquiring and managing land of outstanding conservation value, or by working in partnership with other landowners.

-We are committed to demonstrating leadership and innovation in nature conservation and to working collaboratively with Government, other NGO’s, indigenous groups and private landowners in those communities in which our Reserves are located.
+We are committed to demonstrating leadership and innovation in nature conservation and to working collaboratively with Government, other non-government organisations, Aboriginal groups and other private landowners in those communities in which our Reserves are located.

-This is reflected in our major role in the Gunduwa Regional Conservation Association that is working to promote better conservation outcomes in the Southern Rangelands.
+This is reflected in our major role in the Gunduwa Regional Conservation Association that’s working to promote better conservation outcomes in the Southern Rangelands.

 For more information about Bush Heritage go to

-or for a local perspective contact Luke Bayley at the Charles Darwin Reserve
+or for a local perspective contact William Hansen at the Charles Darwin Reserve:

 Yet since European settlement our bush has been destroyed at an alarming rate – and with it the plants and animals that call it home.
 Many unique plants and animals have been driven toward extinction.